Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Introduction

+By showing that a risk allocation maximizing the sum of participants' monetary utilities can be implemented in subgame-perfect equilibrium, this paper contributes to the literature on convex risk measures and monetary utility functions \citep{artzner1999application,delbaen2002coherent, follmer2016stochastic,kaina2009convex}.
+Within this framework, \citet{jouini2008optimal} study optimal risk sharing between two agents endowed with monetary utility functions on $L^\infty$.
+Under law invariance, they establish the existence of an optimal allocation in which each component is a nondecreasing function of aggregate risk.

-Our welfare criterion is aggregate monetary utility, placing the paper in the convex risk-measure / monetary-utility tradition \citep{artzner1999application,delbaen2002coherent,follmer2016stochastic,kaina2009convex}.
-Within this framework, \citet{jouini2008optimal} provide existence and structural results for optimal risk sharing under monetary utilities.
-Relatedly, \citet{filipovic2008optimal} show that optimal risk allocations can be represented by contracts that are increasing Lipschitz-continuous functions of the aggregate risk, which parallels our use of Lipschitz restrictions to control infinite-dimensional menus and guarantee well-behaved best responses. \citet{dana2011comonotonicity} study existence and comonotonicity properties of efficient risk allocations for strictly concave second-order stochastic dominance preserving utilities; in their setting, this class coincides with strictly concave law‑invariant utilities.
+Relatedly, \citet{filipovic2008optimal} establish existence and characterization results for optimal capital and risk allocations for law-invariant, cash-invariant convex functionals on $L^p$, $p\in[1,\infty]$.
+They further show that an optimal risk allocation can be attained through contracts whose components are nondecreasing Lipschitz-continuous functions of aggregate risk. \citet{dana2011comonotonicity} establishes the existence of efficient risk allocations and competitive equilibria for strictly concave utilities on $L^\infty$ that preserve second-order stochastic dominance.
+In the setting of \citet{dana2011comonotonicity}, this class of utilities coincides with the class of strictly concave law-invariant utilities.